openml/openml-python/doc/usage.rst

-You can think of a task as an experimentation protocol, describing how to apply a machine learning model to a dataset in a way that it is comparable with the results of others (more on how to do that further down).Tasks are containers, defining which dataset to use, what kind of task we're solving (regression, classification, clustering, etc...) and which column to predict.
+You can think of a task as an experimentation protocol, describing how to apply a machine learning model to a dataset in a way that it is comparable with the results of others (more on how to do that further down).
+Tasks are containers, defining which dataset to use, what kind of task we're solving (regression, classification, clustering, etc...) and which column to predict.
 Furthermore, it also describes how to split the dataset into a train and test set, whether